 Even with new camera capabilities, being able to cost-effectively scan thousands of slides and find what you’re looking for is still a challenge.
 Biological tests today are highly repetitive, labor intensive, and require a large sample volume.
 The treatment and fluorescence protocols often require hours or days and can cost anywhere from tens to hundreds of dollars per test.
 Instrumentation today is bulky, expensive, and requires considerable power consumption.
 Many of these problems would be virtually unsolvable with CCD TDI technology.
 Today, with the increasing use of CMOS, new systems can be created that will do these tests more reliably, conveniently, safely, and quickly.

 Innovation, Revolution, or Something Else?

-Beyond that, there are hundreds of new possible applications to be excited about.
-This year there were hundreds of people affected by multiple outbreaks of E. coli poisoning form fresh produce across North America.
-It took weeks to find out where it was coming from and what was safe or not.
+Beyond that, there is potential for hundreds of new applications to get excited about.
+This year, there were hundreds of people affected by multiple outbreaks of E. coli poisoning as a result of fresh produce from across North America.
+It took weeks to find out where it was coming from and what was safe and what was not.
 Instances like this can have huge effects on entire industries.
-But imagine if a handheld scanner could detect the unique spectral signature of E. coli on any leaf of romaine lettuce?
+Imagine if a handheld scanner could detect the unique spectral signature of E. coli on a leaf of romaine lettuce?